nens/threedi-results-analysis/README.rst

 Windows
-  The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64bit installations of QGIS under Windows (installation is tested on clean installations of Windows 7 sp1 and Windows 10).
+  The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64bit installations of QGIS under Windows (tested on Windows 7 SP1 and Windows 10).

   If you are using other the 32 bit installation of QGIS, it's best to upgrade to the 64 bit version or build the python netCDF4 including C bindings yourself.